bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### Guidance by Product Family

-There are three main product families that enable federated identity transactions - SAML, OAuth/OpenID Connect, and Kerberos
+There are two main product families that enable federated identity transactions - SAML and OAuth/OpenID Connect.

 ##### SAML